oracle/oci-python-sdk/examples/showoci/README.md

 Required OCI IAM user with read only privileges

 ```
 ALLOW GROUP ReadOnlyUsers to read all-resources IN TENANCY
+Allow Group ReadOnlyUsers to use network-security-groups in tenancy /* use required for now to read security group rules */
 ```

 For restrictive privileges: